shps951023/Trace-Dapper.NET-Source-Code/README.md

 The value of the process would be:
 Create Dynamic FUNC > stored in the cache > use `result.Name` >  transfer to call `((DapperRow)result)["Name"]` > from `DapperTable.Values Array` with `index value corresponding to the field "Name" in the Values array` to get value.

-Then look at the source code of the GetDapperRowDeserializer method, which controls the logic of how dynamic runs, and is dynamically established as Func for upper-level API calls and cache reuse.
+Then look at the source code of the GetDapperRowDeserializer method, which controls the logic of how dynamic runs, and is dynamically created as Func for upper-level API calls and cache reuse.

 ![](https://i.imgur.com/H5zJAlV.png)

 This section of Func logic:

-1. Although DapperTable is a local variable in the method, it is referenced by the generated Func, so it is `not saved by GC` and always stored in the memory and reused.
+1. Although DapperTable is a local variable in the method, it is referenced by the generated Func, so it will not be GC and always stored in the memory and reused.
    ![](https://i.imgur.com/dhz0bND.png)
 2. Because it is dynamic, there is no need to consider the type Mapping, here directly use `GetValue(index)` to get value from database.